 Small business tax accountants focus on smaller and typically privately owned businesses.

-Tax accounts deal with complex, confidential data that is regulated by law.
+Tax accounts handle complex, confidential data regulated by law.
 If you have a keen understanding of mathematics, pay attention to detail, and enjoy serving others in a way that helps them flourish financially, you may be well-suited for a tax accountant role.
-Take a look at the specific skills you'll need:
+Specific skills you'll need include:

 Technical skills